-Michelle’s dissertation, a longitudinal study of fifteen years (1993-2008), examined how non-governmental peacebuilding initiatives adapt to hostile and unfavorable environments, the challenges they face, and why some are able to adapt and survive while others do not.
-Michelle’s study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peacebuilders prior to, during, and after the Second Intifada.
-A revised version of her dissertation was recently published as a book: Prefiguring Peace: Israeli-Palestinian Peacebuilding Partnerships.
+This new research project builds from her previous research on peacebuilding organizations in Israel/Palestine.
+This previous research, a longitudinal study of fifteen years (1993-2008), examined how non-governmental peacebuilding initiatives adapt to hostile and unfavorable environments, the challenges they face, and why some are able to adapt and survive while others do not.
+This study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peacebuilders prior to, during, and after the Second Intifada.

-Polish-Jewish dialogue with young adults in Osweicim (Auschwitz), Poland; and in diversity dialogues with university and secondary school students in the United States.
+Michelle’s intellectual work has been driven by her dedication to peace, justice, and understanding.
+In the last fifteen years, she has been involved as a facilitator in Israeli-Palestinian dialogue with teachers and high school students in Israel/Palestine; in German-Polish-Jewish dialogue with young adults in Osweicim (Auschwitz), Poland; and in diversity dialogues with university and secondary school students in the United States.
 Beyond her involvement in peacebuilding and dialogue, Michelle has worked as a community organizer, and lived and served on both the Dine (Navajo) Reservation and in Bahia de Kino, Mexico.